Victory Gardens Theater: Move to Biograph Theatre, 2006

-Criticism and scandals
+Criticism

-2020 mass resignations
+2020 resignation of volunteers

 Chay Yew was named artistic director in 2011.
 In February 2012, Yew granted the original Playwrights Ensemble 'alumni' status and introduced a new ensemble of playwrights.

 Yew announced his departure from Victory Gardens in December 2019.
 On May 5, 2020, then-executive director Erica Daniels was named Victory Gardens' executive artistic director.
 The Playwrights Ensemble announced their collective resignation in protest on May 22, citing a lack of transparency in Victory Gardens' search for a new artistic director.
 On June 8, in response to the resulting community backlash and the ongoing George Floyd protests, Daniels stepped down from her positions as executive director and Executive Artistic Director.
 The board of directors' chairman Steve Miller also stepped down from his position, but remained on the board.

 The current acting managing director of Victory Gardens is Roxanna Conner; Charles E. Harris, II is the board president.

-2022 mass resignations and petition
+2022 resignation of volunteers and petition

 On July 6, 2022, Former Ensemble Playwright isaac gómez posted a letter to his Medium account entitled "We Resign."
 The letter called for the immediate resignation of the Victory Gardens' Board of Directors after their refusal to fill the role of executive director for over two years and plan to acquire additional property.
 The nine remaining full-time non-leadership staff members posted a statement of solidarity, calling for the resignation of the Board, on the official Victory Gardens social media pages.
 Those accounts were hijacked and posts subsequently removed while the staff were locked out of their social media accounts.
 VGT staff created an alternative Instagram account - The VGT Nine.

 All resident artists departed the company and playwright Erika Dickerson-Despenza pulled the theatre's rights to perform her play cullud wattah through July 17, 2022.
 Dickerson-Despenza wrote in a public statement - "As a result of the white supremacist capitalist patriarchal values espoused by the board of directors at Victory Gardens Theater, I have pulled the production of my show, cullud wattah, effective immediately."
 The majority of the artists will still receive pay through the originally scheduled run dates.

 On July 8, 2022, Actors' Equity Association issued a statement in support of the resigning artists, stating “Actors’ Equity Association stands fully in support of our members, and their right to a safe work environment — as well as the right of all workers to work in a safe environment free from harassment, discrimination and bullying.

 As of July 12, 2022, over 1,600 signatures from theater artists and administrators nationwide have been added to a Change.org petition started by the Chicago Inclusion Project staff.
 Signatories vow to not accept work at Victory Gardens unless artistic director Ken-Matt Martin is reinstated and the current Board of Directors resigns by July 18, 2022.